quangly/rsync-apple-music/README.md

 # rsync-apple-music
 Automate backup of Apple Music to External Drive.
 Will only copy new or renamed files limiting unnecessary bandwidth

-This rsync script can be used to back up anything to another mounted drive.
+Of course, this rsync script can be used to back up anything to another mounted drive.

 # Features
-- Log rotation
+- Log rotation after X number of days
 - Adjustable parameters
 - Cron Job